adon-cloudcannon/landing-page-test/src/collections/lessons/astro-beginner-tutorial-series/astro-blogging-adding-markdown-blog-posts.md

 **`params`**&nbsp;fields are used to define the page path; we will use `slug` as the only param.
 For our first post, the value of `slug` is `penny-farthing`, so `...slug` in the template path will be substituted for this value.
 You can have multiple `params` fields (for example, to add a year to the path), though one is sufficient here.

-To help understand how Astro generates pages from a template, it might be useful to think of Astro replacing the template file with a new `src/pages/penny-farthing.astro file`.
+To help understand how Astro generates pages from a template, it might be useful to think of Astro replacing the template file with a new `src/pages/penny-farthing.astro` file.
 That would sit beside `src/pages/contact.astro`, which `https://example.com/contact` will be generated from.
 For more details on&nbsp;<a target="_blank" rel="noopener" href="https://docs.astro.build/en/core-concepts/endpoints/#params-and-dynamic-routing">how Astro generates dynamic pages, see the Astro docs</a>.

 There are some restrictions on referencing variables in the `getStaticPaths` function, and also on names for params (param values should be URL-safe).
 See the&nbsp;<a target="_blank" rel="noopener" href="https://docs.astro.build/en/reference/api-reference/#getstaticpaths">Astro docs for more on these restrictions</a>, and more detail on `getStaticPaths`, `params` and `props`.